sophieclaire/EindProject/STYLE.md

 Variable names will also not contain capital letters nor underscores.

 ## Code grouping and organization
-Each graph will have a seperate file with code.
+Each graph will have a separate file with code.
 Each function will serve a single purpose.